mitodl/mitx-grading-library/docs/edx.md

 Note that the `customresponse` tag contains the answer that is passed to the grader.
 You can also use `expect="2*x"` instead of `answer="2*x"`; edX treats these parameters indistinguishably (although we strongly suggest not using both!).
 Also note that a grader can be reused if desired.

+## Using an answers key to a grader

 If you provide an `answers` key to the grader, it will ignore whatever is specified in the `customresponse` tag.
 Here is an example.

 ```XML